 - Another notable pooch is the black-and-white Newfoundland known as the Landseer variety, named in honor of artist Sir Edwin Landseer, who celebrated this now rare color pattern of the breed in classic paintings such as A Distinguished Member of the Humane Society.

 - In another case of life imitating art, author J.M.
 Barrie was such a fan of the Newfoundland, Luath, he had as a pet that in his original play for Peter Pan, the Darling children had Nana, a nurse dog of the same breed.
-However, in the many screen adaptations of the story, Nana is portrayed by either a St. Bernard or an English sheepdog.
-Other literary Newfoundland owners included Emily Dickinson and Lord Byron.
+However, in the many screen adaptations of the story, Nana is portrayed by either a Saint Bernard or an English sheepdog.
+Other literary Newfoundland owners included poets Emily Dickinson and Lord Byron.
 Byron’s poem Epitaph to a Dog was written to honor his late Newfoundland, Boatswain.

-- Movie lovers might also remember the adorable Newfoundland, Mother Theresa, that actors Diane Lane and John Cusack fawned over in the 2005 romantic comedy Must Love Dogs.
+- Movie-lovers might also remember the adorable Newfoundland Mother Theresa, who actors Diane Lane and John Cusack fawned over in the 2005 romantic comedy Must Love Dogs.

-- A few Newfs have even rested their massive heads on the floors of the White House as companions of presidents Ulysses S. Grant, Rutherford B. Hayes, Buchanan, and James A. Garfield.
+- A few Newfies have even rested their massive heads on the floors of the White House as companions of presidents Ulysses S. Grant, Rutherford B. Hayes, Buchanan, and James A. Garfield.